 The popularity of the ketogenic diet has grown significantly over the past few years, and more people are experiencing great health benefits as a result.
-But with an uptick in keto conversations, products, and marketing come the challenges of understanding the very best foods to eat on a keto diet.
-Thankfully, there is plenty of information on this subject, too.
+But with an uptick in conversations about the high-fat, low-carb, moderate-protein diet that inspires your body to burn fat instead of carbs, come food products and marketing aimed at the keto consumer.
+As a result, it can be challenging to understand the very best foods to eat on a keto diet.
+Thankfully, there is plenty of information on this subject.
 You may have even heard some of the terms associated with it in keto communities, specifically “clean keto” and “dirty keto.”

 The Difference Between Clean and Dirty Keto

 Generally speaking, there are two ways to eat keto: clean keto and dirty keto.
 The difference between clean and dirty keto is straightforward.
 Clean keto is focused on whole, natural foods.
 Dirty keto refers to a diet of less wholesome, more processed or factory-farmed keto-friendly foods and ingredients.